How we calculate your home insurance price

 There are several wider, external factors which impact premiums, some of which we have little to no control over.

 Costs associated with home rebuild and repairs will have an impact on a customer’s premium.
 Due to inflation, the costs of rebuilding or repairing homes increases each year.
 During periods of high inflation in the supply chain, as we are experiencing now, these increases can be significant.
 Advanced technology also means replacements and repairs of contents inside your home can be increasingly expensive.

 Storms and other spells of severe weather increase the number of claims we receive.
 Although we set prices based on the long-term average, so one year of bad or good weather is unlikely to change our perspective, climate change is increasing the number of flood and storm claims we receive.
-We combat this with our flood resilience repairs which protect homes from future damage.

 - The overall cost of claims